grdw/grdw/_posts/2020-09-11-the-shape-of-memory-issues.md

 The shape of a memory leak is linear.
 The total memory use will go up and up in a linear fashion and eventually it will run out.
 Much like fragmentation, these issues are slow moving.

-In theory these are the three core ‘memory issue shapes' I've learned about.
-However this doesn't take away that you can actually combine either one of these.
-So with this knowledge, what does this look like to you:
+In theory these are the three core 'memory issue shapes' relevant to the upcoming case study.
+It is also possible to combine either one of these shapes to form an entire new shape.
+With this knowledge, what does this look like to you:

 ![bloat](/img/1/4.png)